Pridiyathorn Devakula: Economic advisor to the 2014 junta

 After the 22 May 2014 coup d'état, the junta—which calls itself National Council for Peace and Order—appointed Somkid a member of its "advisory board" in charge of economic issues.

-On 31 August Pridiyathorn was appointed as a deputy prime minister in the first military-appointed cabinet under General Prayut Chan-o-cha.
+On 31 August Pridiyathorn was appointed a deputy prime minister in the first military-appointed cabinet under General Prayut Chan-o-cha.

 Wealth

 Disclosures to the National Counter Corruption Commission revealed that 30 days after leaving his cabinet position in March 2007, Pridiyathorn had 730 million baht in assets, a slight drop from 754 million baht when he took office in October 2006.
 His wife, Praphaphan, had a net worth of 283 million baht, while his daughter Pudjeep had seven million baht.

 In October 2014 the National Anti-Corruption Commission (NACC) published the declared wealth of all ministers in the cabinet.
 Pridiyathorn was the wealthiest with assets of 1.38 billion baht.